-So, today, I want to focus on Hoosier families and the well-being of Hoosier families and our kids.
+Today, I want to focus on the well-being of Hoosier families and children.
 The truth of the matter is, in many cases, Hoosier families have been struggling.
 There have been changes afoot in the culture.
-As I said in my State of the State address, I think we need to find a way to talk about it in a way that's thoughtful and respectful and a consensus concern of the people of Indiana.
+As I said in my 2013 State of the State address, I think we need to find a way to talk about this that's thoughtful and respectful of the views of all Hoosiers.
 First and foremost, as we talk about the changing dynamic, we must do so in a way that lifts and encourages our people and our communities.
 My sister is a single mom with three kids.
 My wife, Karen, was raised for most of her youth by a single mom.
-So nothing of what you will hear me say today is borne of anything but a deep sense of compassion for, and a renewed commitment, that the state of Indiana is going to continue to keep our promises to our single parents, so long as I'm Governor.
+Today, you will hear nothing but respect and compassion for single parents raising their children.